gerzin/assesment/README.md

 # Onboard Communication System

 A C++23 onboard communication module with Python ground control integration.
+The project uses Bazel, pros and cons of the decisions will be discussed in the interview for lack of time on my side to dedicate to the assignment.

 ## Quick Start

 ### Using Docker

-The easiest way to build and test the code is using Docker:
+The easiest way to build and test the code is using Docker, so you won't have to install bazel(isk) and other dependencies that you might not have installed.

 ```bash
 docker build -t onboard-system -f docker/Dockerfile .